randrej/BlueWaffle/README.md

 Encoder and buttons are sampled continuously in the device's main loop.

-There's a JS-based waveform generator included in the project (WaveformGenerator) folder.
+There's a JS-based waveform generator included in the project  - [WaveformGenerator](http://randrej.github.io/BlueWaffle/).
+You can use it to draw or make wavetables from functions by pasting arrays into a JSON file (See Waveforms.c's comments for explanation).

 ##Licence
 Original developer: Andrej Radovic (r.andrej@gmail.com)